-Local coordination is being led by NEIWPCC, New York State Department of Environmental Conservation, and U.S. Geological Survey with support from the U.S. National Office for Harmful Algal Blooms at the Woods Hole Oceanographic Institution.
+Local coordination was led by NEIWPCC, New York State Department of Environmental Conservation, and U.S. Geological Survey with support from the U.S. National Office for Harmful Algal Blooms at the Woods Hole Oceanographic Institution.

-The theme for the upcoming symposium is “Science to Support Solutions from Shore to Shore“.
+The symposium theme was “Science to Support Solutions from Shore to Shore.”
 From freshwater to marine systems, the prevalence of harmful algal blooms (HABs) is a national environmental challenge, and solutions are needed.
-Celebrating this event in New York – the only state with Great Lake shorelines, marine coasts, and the diverse range of ecosystems between these extremes – creates an ideal setting to discuss progress in understanding algal bloom ecology and the solutions necessary to prevent and reduce HABs.
+Celebrating this event in New York – the only state with Great Lake shorelines, marine coasts, and the diverse range of ecosystems between these extremes – created an ideal setting to discuss progress in understanding algal bloom ecology and the solutions necessary to prevent and reduce HABs.

-This conference is open to all registrants.
-Attendees will include national representatives and researchers from academia; state, federal, tribal, and municipal governments; the private sector; and watershed organizations.
+The conference was open to all registrants.
+Attendees included national representatives and researchers from academia; state, federal, tribal, and municipal governments; the private sector; and watershed organizations.

 Symposium Chairs & Local Organizing Committee

-For general questions on attending, exhibiting, or sponsoring at the 11th U.S. Symposium on Harmful Algae, please contact Maryann Dugan at 978-349-2052 or firstname.lastname@example.org.
+For general questions about the 11th U.S. Symposium on Harmful Algae, please contact Maryann Dugan at 978-323-7929 or firstname.lastname@example.org.